Top 10 enterprise software asset management solutions

 How is SAM different from ITAM?

 SAM focuses specifically on software: licenses, compliance, usage, and cost.
-ITAM is broader and includes hardware, software, cloud resources, network devices, and the relationships between all of them.
+ITAM covers more ground, including hardware, software, cloud resources, network devices, and the relationships between all of them.
 SAM is a subset of ITAM.

 What compliance risks does software asset management address?

-SAM tools help manage several compliance risks.
-The most common: deploying more copies of software than your license allows (over-deployment), using software in ways your license agreement doesn’t permit (misuse), and failing to track license transfers during mergers, migrations, or employee turnover.
+SAM tools manage several compliance risks: deploying more copies of software than your license allows (over-deployment), using software in ways your license agreement doesn’t permit (misuse), and losing track of license transfers during mergers, migrations, or employee turnover.

 What is the ROI of enterprise software asset management?

 The fastest ROI comes from license reclamation.
-Most organizations find 15–30% of their software licenses are unused or underused.
+Most organizations find 15-30% of their software licenses sit unused or underused.
 Reclaiming those licenses avoids unnecessary renewals.

 Can SAM tools manage both cloud and on-premises software?

 Some can.
 Tools like Snow Software and Virima ITAM cover both cloud (AWS, Azure, GCP, SaaS) and on-prem environments.
-SaaS-focused tools like Zluri handle cloud subscriptions well but don’t track on-prem software.
-IBM Maximo focuses more on physical and traditional IT assets.
+SaaS-focused tools like Zluri handle cloud subscriptions well but skip on-prem software.
+IBM Maximo focuses more on physical and traditional IT assets, backed by enterprise asset management (EAM) and maintenance management capability.

 How often should you audit your software assets?

-Continuous monitoring beats periodic audits.
+High-frequency discovery cycles beat periodic audits.
 Point-in-time audits go stale within weeks as employees install new tools, subscriptions renew, and infrastructure changes.
-Enterprise SAM tools with automated IT discovery and continuous license reconciliation keep your data current without manual effort.
+Enterprise SAM tools with automated IT discovery and frequent license reconciliation keep your data current without manual effort.

 Similar Posts